sseerla/aws/EFS.md

 It is an implementation of a NFS file share and is accessed using the NFS protocol.
 It provides elastic storage capacity and pay for what you use (in contrast to Amazon EBS with which you pay for what you provision).

+Features
+EFS is elastic is moves up and down based on usage
+It offers 99.99(11)% SLA
+it can support about 10k connections from containers,ec2,EKS,fargate,lambda 500k IOPS,single digit latency and Gigabytes of throughput

+ ROW: Right is not acked until the data is durably written across all 3 availability zones

 Connectivity
 ------------------------------